-Contributions totaling \$1,722,275 were received from two donors for the year ended August 31, 2022, which represents 20% of raised revenue which consists of total public support and gross internal special event revenue.
-Contributions totaling \$813,567 were received from one donor for the year ended August 31, 2021, which represents 20% of raised revenue.
+Contributions totaling \$1,500,000 were received from a single donor in the form of a multiyear pledge for the year ended August 31, 2022 which represents 14% of raised revenue which consists of total public support and gross internal special event revenue.
+There were no such concentrations during the year end August 31, 2021.
 Should these contribution levels decrease, the Foundation may be adversely affected.

-NOTE 13 LITIGATION AND CLAIMS
+NOTE 14 LITIGATION AND CLAIMS